mathie/mathie.github.io/_drafts/nanowrimo.md

 crank out the word count, after all.
 Quite a few of the topics cropped up in one way or another, though.

+## Feeling like a fraud

+On the very first day, a bunch of friends at Tech Cube met up to talk about their NaNoWriMo plans over lunch.
+Everyone else there had ideas of a novel, some had already done their word count for the day.
+Everyone was doing it "properly", writing a novel, and had an idea of their plot arc, how they were going to start.
+Most had previous experience.
+Me?
+I was just planning on rambling on about whatever I could think of.
+I wasn't doing it 'properly', I didn't have a plan.
+I was an imposter.
+Everyone else knew what they were doing and I was just winging it.

+But I was inspired by this meeting.
+Perhaps I could write a novel.
+Perhaps fiction was something I really was capable of.
+I do read a lot of fiction.
+I'm aware of how various literary devices can be deployed.
+I think I have a certain 'way' with words; a definite style.
+And how hard can it be?

 ## Failure

 I failed at the first hurdle.
-On November 1st, having driven down to our holiday location in the Northumbrian coast, I settled down with [Rory's Story Cubes](http://www.storycubes.com/), intending to try my hand at fiction.
+On November 1st, having driven down from work to our holiday location in the Northumbrian coast, I settled down with [Rory's Story Cubes](http://www.storycubes.com/), intending to try my hand at fiction.
 I rolled them, and I started drawing a mind map of the results.
 And I brainstormed.

-**FIXME: Insert picture of the mind map here.**

 A whole pile of silly ideas came out of it, but I couldn't commit to any one.
 I couldn't get started.
 I couldn't see a way to expand any of those ideas into